 - RTQ Handling: Handling of correlation coefficient R{Tq} (Section 4.4.3).
 The Variable option applies the processing as suggested by Lüdi et al. [2], where RTQ is calculated from the measured signal covariance (Equation 50).
-As an alternative, fixed values RTQ values during day/night the may be used5. - XMost Coefficients used to link $C_T^2/C_q^2/C{TQ}$ with the heat fluxes via the Monin-Obhukov Similarity Theory (MOST) are user-selectable.
+As an alternative, fixed values RTQ values during day/night the may be used5.
+Please note that with operating software version 3.30, stable and unstable solutions have been added to the FLX files (version 3, cf. A1c). - XMost Coefficients used to link $C_T^2/C_q^2/C{TQ}$ with the heat fluxes via the Monin-Obhukov Similarity Theory (MOST) are user-selectable.
 Alternatively, the defaults may be used.

-5 Currently, this option does not use the set RTQ values (0.8 during the day and -0.6 at night) to recalculate C_T^2 and C_q^2 as suggested by Hill [3].
+5 This option does not use the set RTQ values (0.8 during the day and -0.6 at night) to re-calculate C_T^2 and C_q^2 as suggested by Hill [3].
 RTQ is only used to determine the fluxes' signs.

-Flux Averaging Interval: The user may select a prediod from 1 s to 60 s.
+• Flux Averaging Interval: The user may select a prediod from 1 s to 60 s.
 This averaging period is not part of the regular data processing and storage procedures.